dayoonkwon/BioAge/README.md

 ### Projecting HD into the HRS using NHANES III

-For HD, the constructed varialbe is based on a malhanobis distance statistic, which is theoretically the distance between observations and a hypothetically healthy, young cohort.
+For HD, the constructed variable is based on a malhanobis distance statistic, which is theoretically the distance between observations and a hypothetically healthy, young cohort.
 In this example, I train separately for men and women who are between the ages of 20 and 30 and